 - Smallest band felt ridiculously small

 Kootek fell short of our best booty bands picks because testing didn’t reveal that nebulous, just-right Goldilocks factor.
-The resistance levels didn’t seem to align with their labels.
+The resistance levels also didn’t seem to align with their labels.
 The medium provided about the same amount of resistance as the hard—the only difference between the two was that the hard was significantly shorter in length.

-Still, they fulfill the bare minimum booty band purpose of leveling up your workout.
+Still, they fulfill the bare minimum booty band purpose of leveling up a workout.
 Plus, if you’re looking for other gear to fill out your kit, this package includes two slider discs that can be used for core work and a resistance rope with door and ankle attachments for even more variety.

 Booty Bands You Can Skip